nelup20/nelup20/README.md

 ## About 🤖

 I'm a junior software developer working primarily in Java.
-Before working with Java professionally, I've mainly had (hobbyist) experience with Javascript and Python.
+Before working with Java professionally, I've mainly had (hobbyist) experience with JavaScript and Python.
 Currently, I'm learning C and also android dev with Java.
 I'm planning to learn other fundamental/theoretical CS topics in the near future (following the curriculum from teachyourselfcs.com + a couple extra topics)

 Some of my hobbies and interests include: